Student Support

 Conflict or Bullying

-Students who find themselves in conflict situations, or victims of bullying, should speak to one of their support team: their home group teacher, year coordinator, student services staff, or any teacher on duty.
+Students who find themselves in conflict situations, or victims of bullying, should speak to one of their support team: their home group teacher, year coordinator, student engagement staff, or any teacher on duty.

 .